jfarrell8/Udacity-Data-Scientist-Nanodegree-Projects/README.md

 *run.py*:

-Runs a simple web app that displays two bar charts detailing genre and category distribution within the data set.
+Runs a simple web app that displays two bar charts detailing genre and category distribution within the data set on the home page.
+Then, when a message is input into the visual classifier, the model predicts which category the message should belong to per the images of the webpage below.

 ![Web App](/images/Web%20app1.png)